 Pueblo Libre

-In Lima, Pueblo Libre is not a revolutionary municipality, but a neighborhood with a good number of taverns where you can go to drink pisco sour and chilcanos.
+In Lima, Pueblo Libre is not a revolutionary municipality, but a neighborhood where there are a lot of taverns where you can go to have some pisco sour and chilcanos.
 The Pueblo Libre of Barcelona recovers the aesthetics of these places and serves a complete menu of classic dishes of Peruvian Creole cuisine.

 Ceviche, stuffed potato, anticucho de corazón, aji de gallina, seco de churrasco… The best of Lima’s cuisine is represented here, so that one can take a mental and gustatory stroll through the capital of Peru without leaving Barcelona’s Eixample.